coderjolly/coderjolly.github.io/_posts/2022-12-22-steamgestion-data-pipeline.md

 ![pods](/assets/img/steamgestion/pods.png)

-In Kubernetes, a HorizontalPodAutoscaler automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
+In Kubernetes, a HorizontalPodAutoscaler automatically updates a workload resource (such as a Deployment), with the aim of automatically scaling the workload to match demand.
+Horizontal scaling means that, the response to increased load is to deploy more pods.
+If the load decreases, and the number of Pods is above the configured minimum, the HorizontalPodAutoscaler instructs the workload resource to scale back down.
+The visual representation of the pods that are already running for the workload are shown in the figure below.

 ![hpa](/assets/img/steamgestion/hpa.png)

+## Celery Workers
+Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages and tasks, while providing operations with the tools required to maintain such a system.
+There’s a huge variety between those tasks: some of them can run for seconds while others can take hours, depending on the data (size) being processed and the operation type (read/write).
+When a task is published, Celery adds a message to the RabbitMQ queue.
+In our case, each worker consumes from a dedicated queue for simplicity and ease to auto-scale.

 ## Persistent Volumes
 A PersistentVolume (PV) as shown in the figure below is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.